-- BA (Hons) Dance Aerial and Physical Theatre and BA (Hons) Dance Performance: you should complete the written essay, upload a solo and complete the ballet class
+- BA (Hons) Dance Aerial and Physical Theatre and BA (Hons) Dance Performance: you should upload a solo

-- BA (Hons) Dance Education and Teaching and BA (Hons) Dance Performance: you should complete the written essay, upload a solo and complete the ballet class
+- BA (Hons) Dance Education and Teaching and BA (Hons) Dance Performance: you should complete the written essay and upload a solo

 - BSc (Hons) Dance Science and BA (Hons) Dance: you should complete the dance science essay

-- BSc (Hons) Dance Science and BA (Hons) Dance Performance: you should complete the dance science essay, upload a solo and complete the ballet class
+- BSc (Hons) Dance Science and BA (Hons) Dance Performance: you should complete the dance science essay and upload a solo

 - BSc (Hons) Dance Science and BA (Hons) Dance Aerial and Physical Theatre: you should complete the dance science essay and upload a solo